gradido/gradido/README.md

 ## How the different .env work on deploy

 Each component (frontend, admin, backend and database) has its own `.env` file.
-When running in development you usually do not have to care about the `.env`.
+When running in development with docker and nginx you usually do not have to care about the `.env`.
 The defaults are set by the respective config file, found in the `src/config/` folder of each component.
 But if you have a local `.env`, the defaults set in the config are overwritten by the `.env`.
+If you do not use docker, you need the `.env` in the frontend and admin interface because nginx is not running in order to find the backend.

 Each component has a `.env.dist` file.
 This file contains all environment variables used by the component and can be used as pattern.
 If you want to use a local `.env`, copy the `.env.dist` and adjust the variables accordingly.